-The Cát Tiên National Park is a paradise for all insects friends and birdwatchers.
-About fifty percent of the park is covered by evergreen forest.
-The park is, like all others, also threatened by poaching and illegal woodcutting.
+The Cát Tiên National Park is a paradise for all insects and bird lovers.
+About fifty percent of the park is covered in evergreen forest.
+Unfortunately, like all the others, the park is threatened by poaching and illegal logging.

-A trip by boat early in the morning or in the late afternoon allows another highlight, you can observe four different kingfisher species from the boat.
-The birds breed here all year round and you can see the breeding caves everywhere in the steep banks.
+A trip by boat early in the morning or in the late afternoon is another highlight, because you can observe four different kingfisher species from the boat.
+The birds breed here all year round, you can see the breeding caves everywhere in the steep banks.

-Off the main roads you should always keep your eyes open, because there is much to see.
-Countless ant species, dragonflies, caterpillars and plants are waiting to be discovered.
+Away from the main paths, you should always keep your eyes open, because there is a lot to see.
+Countless species of ants, dragonflies, caterpillars and plants are waiting to be discovered.

-In addition to countless species of insects you can of course also observe various primates and, with a lot of luck, elephants or even a cat.
-But you should plan a longer stay because the animals are not easy to spot in the almost impenetrable jungle.
-In principle, one can and should move freely, but some areas may only be entered with Ranger.
+In addition to countless species of insects, you can of course also observe various primates and, with a lot of luck, maybe elephants or even a big cat.
+For this you should plan a longer stay, because the animals are not easy to spot in the almost impenetrable jungle.
+In principle, you can and may move freely, but some areas may only be entered with a ranger.

-My first short stay exploring the park was well worth it so Cat Tien is worth a longer visit in the colder seasons.
+My first short stay to explore the park was worth it, Cat Tien is worth a longer visit in the colder season.